 - 1 tablespoon vanilla extract

 - Preheat oven to 350F.
-Have 9 inch springform pan ready.
+Have an 8.5 or 9 inch springform pan ready.

 - In a small bowl, mix together the graham cracker crumbs and melted butter.
 Press into the bottom and sides of the pan.
 Place on a cookie sheet.